-As of late Wednesday, Illinois was down to 1,601 COVID-19 patients in the hospital.
-Of those, 357 were in intensive care units, the fewest in more than two months.
+As of late Monday, Illinois had a pandemic state-record 7,353 COVID-19 patients in the hospital.
+Of those, 1,152 were in intensive care units.

 The number of patients hospitalized with COVID-19 in Illinois has grown 6.8% in the past week, compared to a 32% increase the week prior.
 Only two of the state’s 11 health care regions remain in the single digits for ICU beds available.